LeadWoods0902/DandD_Nightmare_Plague/Additional Lore/Events/Eastern Civil War.md

-Three way civil war between the isles of [[-Esgid-]], [[-Marwolaeth-]] and [[Rheilliwch (country)|Rheilliwch]].
+Three way civil war between the isles of [[Esgid]], [[Marwolaeth]] and [[Rheilliwch]].
 During the final years of the war, there was talk of Esgid and Marwolaeth signing a treaty to unite in conflict against Rheilliwch, this all came to a close when